Bira/octopus-carnival/_posts/2023-05-05-neverwinter-harper.md

 A criticism I'd make is that this one is a lot less generic than the other themes we saw so far.
-With a background like that, it's a bit hard to make the PC anything other than a Harper in the Neverwinter region of the Forgotten Realms.
+With a background like that, it's a bit hard to make the PC anything other than a rogue Harper in the Neverwinter region of the Forgotten Realms.
 It's also almost impossible to have more than one Harper Agent in a party unless you change that very detailed background and come up with another reason why they can't contact out-of-town Harpers for support.